A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Extension to the nonconvex case

 \section{Extension to the nonconvex case}

-Under the convexity Assumption \ref{ass: convexity}, Theorem \ref{th: algorithm convergence} guarantees final termination of Algorithm \ref{alg: benders region s-miqp}.
-However, when we deal with nonconvex \acp{MINLP}~\eqref{op: generic MINLP}, for which we only require Assumption~\ref{ass: cont and diff fn, integer finiteness} and \ref{ass: constraint qualification} to hold, the termination condition of Algorithm~\ref{alg: benders region s-miqp} might be triggered in wrong situations.
+Under the convexity Assumption \ref{ass: convexity}, Theorem \ref{th: algorithm convergence} guarantees termination of Algorithm \ref{alg: benders region s-miqp} either to the global optimal solution of the convex MINLP or with a certificate of infeasibility.
+However, when we deal with nonconvex \acp{MINLP}~\eqref{op: generic MINLP}, for which we only require Assumptions~\ref{ass: cont and diff fn, integer finiteness} and \ref{ass: constraint qualification} to hold, the termination condition of Algorithm~\ref{alg: benders region s-miqp} might be triggered in \andrea{unintended} situations.
 Due to nonconvexities, the cutting planes based on $J_\LB$ are not guaranteed to be lower bounds for the global optimum or for the current best solution.

 We delineate two premature termination scenarios.
 The first scenario occurs when the solution of $\prob_\MILP$ yields a new point $(x_k, y_k)$ with a value exceeding the current $\UB$.
 This situation is inherently ambiguous because we halt the algorithm due to a newfound minimizer that we acknowledge to be inferior to the best point found during the algorithm's iterations.
-The second scenario arises from infeasible cutting planes, causing $\prob_\MILP$ to become infeasible.
+The second scenario arises from infeasibility cutting planes, causing $\prob_\MILP$ to become infeasible.
 Here, we set $\LB$ to $+\infty$, triggering Algorithm~\ref{alg: benders region s-miqp} termination.
 This second scenario is particularly misleading as it encroaches upon the condition $\LB=+\infty$, typically reserved for detecting infeasibility in the original problem $\prob_\MINLP$.

 We illustrate the first situation of premature termination with the following example.
 Consider the nonlinear integer program \begin{mini} {y \in \Z_{[-4, 4]}}{\left( y^2 - 5 \right)^2 + 4 y.}{}{ } \end{mini} For simplicity, we run Algorithm~\ref{alg: benders region s-miqp} with zero Hessian $B=0$ in $\mathcal{P}_\mathrm{BR-MIQP}$, resulting in an \ac{MILP}.
 As shown in Figure \ref{fig: benders deadlock for noncvx minlp}, at the last iteration, the new Benders region $\B_3$ is empty.
 Hence, we attempt to solve $\prob_\MILP$.
 Note that for the latter problem, the cutting planes are not lower bounds of the current best solution $y_{b(3)}=-3$.
 The solution of $\prob_\MILP$ is $y=2$, which has a value greater than $\UB$, triggering the termination of Algorithm~\ref{alg: benders region s-miqp}.